DmxLarchey/Kruskal-Veldman/README.md

 (for instance rose trees as nested lists instead of nested vectors) or a lack of some abstractions, leading to quite a lot code duplication.
-It gave a Coq-checkable proof script for a nice statement of the tree theorem and presented undeniable improvements over the pen&paper proof:
+It gave a Coq-checkable proof script for a nice statement of the tree theorem and presented undeniable improvements over the pen&paper proof \[1\]:
-- compared to \[1\], it lifts the proof to a type theoretic settings with an inductive formulation of almost full relations;
+- it lifted the proof to a type theoretic settings with an inductive formulation of almost full relations;
 - it circumvented (and hence solved) the issue of _Church thesis_, which is an axiom used in \[1\] to recovered a _stump_ from a proof